 ESC may refer to provincial formularies or a Formulary when determining units of measure in the ESC adjudication system.
 In particular, certain DINs require the use of specific units of measure to avoid improperly submitting claims relative to the wrong unit of measure.
 Improperly submitted claims may be subject to claim adjustments, claim reversals and the recoupment of reimbursement, through ESC's Fraud, Waste and Abuse Program.
-For a comprehensive list of units of measure updates, please see: express-scripts.ca/health-care-downloads-andresources.
+A comprehensive list of units of measure updates may be accessed via the ESC Pharmacy Provider Website.
 Providers must be diligent when submitting claims for all medication including medication dispensed in packages (e.g., inhalers, oral contraceptives and vaccines).